 My name is Miss Korilyn Owen.
-I teach RELA and PreAP RELA for 7th grade.
+I teach RELA and Advanced RELA for 8th grade.
 I graduated from Texas A&M in 2015 after completing my elementary and secondary schooling through Splendora ISD.
-This is my 5th year teaching 7th/8th grade.
-In my spare time I enjoy reading, working out, and playing video games.
+This is my 6th year teaching RELA at the middle school level.
+In my spare time, I enjoy reading, working out, and playing video games.
+This year I am also working on attaining an M.A. in Educational Administration.

 Recommended Novels for Heavy Readers